 Wells College recognizes the special financial needs of many foreign students; however, we are unable to help all foreign students who enter the country on a student visa.
 The College does not offer any scholarships, grants, or loans that cover the full cost of attending.
-Foreign students are not eligible for any need-based financial aid funds.
+Students who do not meet US Citizenship status are not eligible for any need-based financial aid funds.
 The College does not have institutional grant or loan funds to award international students.
-The Admissions Office at Wells College will determine if an international student is eligible for our Foreign Student Scholarship upon acceptance to the institution.
-Realizing that foreign students are only eligible to work on campus, they are eligible to apply for campus employment with the Office of Career Services and Experiential Learning upon their arrival to campus.
-Due to the limited number of available work opportunities Wells College cannot guarantee all students will be employed in their work study programs.
+The Admissions office at Wells College will determine if an international student is eligible for our Foreign Student Scholarship upon acceptance to the institution.
+Realizing that foreign students are only eligible to work on campus, they are eligible to apply for campus employment with the Office of Academic and Career Advising (wells.edu/careers) upon their arrival to campus.
+Due to the limited number of available work opportunities Wells College cannot guarantee all students will be employed in their work-study programs.